INDIANAPOLIS – Winning away from home is a staple of playoff teams.

-“Our coaches talk about how we don’t want to sit back and wait for somebody else to lose to probably increase our chances to make it," running back Vick Ballard said.
+"Our coaches talk about how we don't want to sit back and wait for somebody else to lose to probably increase our chances to make it," running back Vick Ballard said.
 "We want to handle our business.
 We didn't get it done this past week so this coming week, we want to accomplish that."

 Chiefs 28, Colts 24 – October 9, 2011

 Chiefs running back Jamaal Charles versus the Colts defense: In returning from a knee injury that ended his 2011 season, Charles has been terrific.
 He ranks second in the AFC in rushing yards.
 The injury to wide receiver Dwayne Bowe has added to the importance of Charles this weekend.
 The Colts defense tends to do better against quicker running backs, and Charles certainly fits that mold.
 However, the status of inside linebacker Jerrell Freeman (thumb) will be a topic all the way until kickoff.

 Colts offensive line versus the Chiefs front seven: Arrowhead Stadium is widely known as one of the loudest places to play, making the line calls from whomever starts at center vital this week.
-After the line gained some stability during the middle of the season, it has been back to “Next Man Up” over the past couple of weeks.
+After the line gained some stability during the middle of the season, it has been back to "Next Man Up" over the past couple of weeks.
 If A.Q.
 Shipley cannot start, look for right guard Mike McGlynn to slide over.
 The line will be facing a 3-4 Chiefs defense that is paced by 18 combined sacks from outside linebackers Justin Houston and Tamba Hali.

 -The Colts are looking to become the fourth team in NFL history to win 10 or more games following a season with two or fewer victories.